In January 2023 WDF launches its new application procedure.

 Applicants should have a successful track record within diabetes care and prevention, or be aligned with locally anchored partners or networks with such a track record.
 We expect co-funding from applicants, stakeholders and/or other partners involved.
 We expect support from or involvement by local health authorities in the country or area in question.

 Collaboration with diabetes associations or similar civil society groups within the field of chronic disease prevention and care is welcomed.
 For examples of our projects and partners, see Projects.

-In our assessment of incoming applications, WDF will take into consideration issues of safety and security of WDF staff when travelling to certain countries or areas, as this could constitute a barrier to our monitoring of project implementation.
+In our assessment of incoming applications, WDF will through acknowledged international risk ratings take into consideration issues of safety and security of WDF staff when travelling to certain countries or areas, as this could constitute a barrier for accepting applications and to our monitoring of project implementation.

 Tanzania: Applications from Tanzania are not accepted due to the ongoing National Diabetes and NCD Programme.

 Project applications are submitted at fixed deadlines and presented to the Board of Directors for examination and decision.

 Project proposals should be filed using our application form and budget template, preferably in English.
 Application forms and budget templates in Spanish, Portuguese and French are also available for applicants not proficient in English.

 Application formats and links for submission will be shared with selected candidates following review of the concept note as described above.